ieknot/MinION-DNA-barcoding-of-nematodes/README.md

 # DNA barcoding of nematodes using the MinION

-This page holds the code for replicating the data analyses in Knot I.E., Zouganelis G., Weedall G., Wich S. & Rae R. DNA barcoding of nematodes using the MinION.
-[Publication info and doi].
+This page holds the code for replicating the data analyses in Knot I.E., Zouganelis G., Weedall G., Wich S. & Rae R. (2020) DNA Barcoding of Nematodes Using the MinION.
+Front.
+Ecol.
+Evol.
+8:100. [doi: 10.3389/fevo.2020.00100](https://www.frontiersin.org/articles/10.3389/fevo.2020.00100/full).
 It also contains the links to the needed data, which can be downloaded from the European Nucleotide Archive (ENA) and SURFdrive.

 ## Data
 The data of this study were generated in two separate MinION runs.
 Therefore, the bioinformatics and data is labelled and separated per run date.